Drcatassistant/HILL-CIPHER/README.md

+# Cryptography---19CS412-classical-techqniques

-# HILL CIPHER
+# Hill Cipher
-HILL CIPHER
-EX.
-NO: 3
+Hill Cipher using with different key values

+**Name : Jackson Raj A**

+**Reg no : 212223040071**

+**Date : 27-03-2025**

-## AIM:
+# AIM:

-IMPLEMENTATION OF HILL CIPHER

-## To write a C program to implement the hill cipher substitution techniques.
+To develop a simple C program to implement Hill Cipher.

+## DESIGN STEPS:

+### Step 1:

+Design of Hill Cipher algorithnm

+### Step 2:

+Implementation using C or pyhton code

+### Step 3:

+Testing algorithm with different key values.
-## DESCRIPTION:
+ALGORITHM DESCRIPTION:
+The Hill cipher is a substitution cipher invented by Lester S. Hill in 1929.
 Each letter is represented by a number modulo 26.
-Often the simple scheme A = 0, B = 1...
-Z = 25, is used, but this is not an essential feature of the cipher.
-To encrypt a message, each block of n letters is  multiplied by an invertible n × n matrix, against modulus 26.
-To decrypt the message, each block is multiplied by the inverse of the m trix used for
+To encrypt a message, each block of n letters is multiplied by an invertible n × n matrix, again modulus 26.

-encryption.
-The matrix used

-for encryption is the cipher key, and it sho

-ld be chosen

-randomly from the set of invertible n × n matrices (modulo 26).
+To decrypt the message, each block is multiplied by the inverse of the matrix used for encryption.
+The matrix used for encryption is the cipher key, and it should be chosen randomly from the set of invertible n × n matrices (modulo 26).

-## ALGORITHM:

-STEP-1: Read the plain text and key from the user.
-STEP-2: Split the plain text into groups of length three.
-STEP-3: Arrange the keyword in a 3*3 matrix.
-STEP-4: Multiply the two matrices to obtain the cipher text of length three.
-STEP-5: Combine all these groups to get the complete cipher text.
+The cipher can, be adapted to an alphabet with any number of letters.
+All arithmetic just needs to be done modulo the number of letters instead of modulo 26.

-## PROGRAM
+## PROGRAM:
+PROGRAM:
 ```
 #include <stdio.h>
 #include <string.h>